Published • loading... • Updated

 Tuberculosis cases rose to 10,347 in 2024, an 8% increase from 2023, straining public health systems and disproportionately impacting immigrant and marginalized communities.

-- The administration told Congress it intends to rescind $600 million in public health funds, and a Feb.
-11 notice put about $43,900 at risk for TB programs.
+- Earlier this month the administration told Congress it intends to rescind $600 million in public health funds, while a Feb.
+11 notice put about 1.5 million dollars at risk, experts say immigration policies discourage care.

-- Local health officials say outbreaks include more than 200 students and staff at a San Francisco Bay Area high school and two cases at an ICE detention facility in El Paso, Texas.
+- In recent weeks, outbreaks include latent TB in over 200 students and staff at a San Francisco Bay Area high school and cases at an ICE detention facility in El Paso, Texas.

-- Public health agencies report the City of San Antonio tuberculosis clinic proposed cutting a full-time specialist, and Johnson County was told to cover home-visit costs last week.
+- Public health agencies report the San Antonio tuberculosis clinic proposed cutting a full-time specialist, and Johnson County was told to cover home-visit costs after state health officials ceased funding, amid a measles outbreak.

-- The CDC notes that 2025 case numbers will be released at the end of March, while program managers report double-digit increases and TB remains a global killer, causing about 1.5 million deaths yearly.
+- The CDC notes that 2025 case numbers will be released at the end of March, with program managers reporting double-digit increases amid TB's global toll of about 1.5 million deaths annually before COVID-19.

 Insights by Ground AI